Online Reputation Management for Doctors

 These are reasons that search engines pay close attention to online reviews of physicians and medical practices: it’s because people pay attention to them.

-As an example, see from the sample search-engine results on this page what happens when you Google the name of an actual doctor.
+As an example, see what happens when you Google the name of an actual doctor.
 Notice all the stars in the page-one search engine results?
 Those are from patient reviews.

 Earning good patient reviews ethically